 Other changes that are associated with irregular periods include:

-There are also a number of disorders that are linked with missed or irregular menstruation.
+A number of disorders are also linked to missed or irregular menstruation.

 Polycystic ovarian syndrome (PCOS) is a condition in which a number of small, fluid-filled sacs known as cysts develop in the ovaries.